Updated: Oct 27

 Gardening has to be one of the most satisfying soul-restoring pastimes for many people (at least, the ones I know!)
 But, besides being soul-restoring, what makes gardening good for the mind, body, and soul?

 Gardening: A Healthy Hobby

-Anyone can garden no matter how old you are.
-My 80-year old aunt was in her garden up to the day she died, always creating magic with her green fingers.
+Anyone can garden no matter how old they are.
+My 80-year-old aunt was in her garden up to the day she died, always creating magic with her green fingers.
 My nephew, at 2 years old, was growing his own little succulents in cans, with the help of his father.

 Listen to Dr. Angela Catic talk about the healthy benefits of gardening.

 Let’s discover how else gardening is good for you – mind, body, and soul.

 We all know how good it is for our mental health to spend time in nature.
 Well, being in the garden can give you the same results.
 Gardening can help to alleviate stress by keeping your mind busy with positive thoughts while you’re in the garden.